 Eligible employees hired/ rehired/ transferred into this bargaining unit on or after December 21, 2009, but prior to January 1, 2023, may choose either paid time off (PTO) or Vacation/Sick Leave as described in Articles 11A and 12A of this AGREEMENT.
 Failure to make a definitive choice between paid time off (PTO) and Vacation/Sick Leave will result in the new employee receiving Vacation/Sick Leave.
-For payroll year 2022, the paid time off (PTO) program available to such employees shall be that described in Schedule 1, below.
-Eligible part-time employees accrue PTO on a pro-rated basis.
+Employees shall accrue PTO in accordance with the schedule in Section 2.